Cape Town to Zanzibar Tour (Comfort)

 Day 3

-We have an opportunity to partake in an optional canoe trip down the Gariep River this morning, or we could choose to stay behind and devote our time to relax and unwind next to the river.
-Later in the day, we make our way back to Ai-Ais to check in to our lodging for the night and to delight in the marvellous hot springs offered by our resort.
+We have an opportunity to partake in an optional canoe trip down the Orange River this morning, or we could choose to stay behind and devote our time to relax and unwind next to the river.
+After lunch we leave the Orange River and make our way inland, crossing the border to Namibia.

 Meals: Breakfast, Lunch, Dinner